aslong/word-frequency-analyzer/README.md

 # Word Frequency Analyzer

 The word frequency analyzer takes a string of text, parses it into words, and returns a list of words sorted by their frequency in the text.
 It can support multiple languages, and has several options that can be toggled for determining word matches.
+Currently the parser only supports english.
+Additional character sets can be added to enable other languages.

+You can alter how words are determined to be the same or significant by the parser.
+Currently there is support for these modes:

+* Case sensitivity
+* Filter stop words
+* Use word root

+Multiple modes can be enabled at the same time.
+This allows for several different possible analyzers depending on your specific needs.

 **There are several ways to interface with the analyzer:**

 - Include the npm lib in your project
 - HTTP API

+### Programming Interface

 Documentation can be viewed [here](http://coffeedoc.info/github/aslong/word-frequency-analyzer/master/).

+But can also be built locally using [these steps](https://github.com/aslong/word-frequency-analyzer#building-documentation).
+The docs define the classes and modules available in the project.

+### Tools Used
 The analyzer was written using [Coffeescript](http://coffeescript.org/) and [Node.js](http://nodejs.org/).
 [Grunt](http://gruntjs.com/) is used for the management of compilation, starting/restarting of services, running of test suites using [Mocha](http://visionmedia.github.io/mocha/) and [Should.js](https://github.com/visionmedia/should.js/), and documentation building.
 [Codo](https://github.com/netzpirat/codo) is the underlying generator used for documentation.

 Provisioning for the service is done using [Chef](http://www.opscode.com/chef/).
 [Vagrant](http://www.vagrantup.com/) is used with [Chef](http://www.opscode.com/chef/) for creating an isolated and replicable working environment.
 [Berkshelf](http://berkshelf.com/) is used for iterating on the chef cookbook and can